kimseunghyun-kr/cs2100Lab/cs3230_assignAns/week11.md

         O(1)

-time taken by algo approx bounded by O(N^2) , is polynomial Integers that are inside array = 32 / 64 bits by representation of the numbers, in terms of bits
+time taken by algo approx bounded by O(N^2) , is polynomial Integers that are inside array = k bits, where k approx max(log(A[j])) Sum == n*2^k

-X = 32n or 64n
+-> loop = n2^k * n = n^2 * 2^k

-algo is still bounded by O(X^2), which is polynomial.
-NOT a pseudo polynomial algorithm
+algo is still bounded by O(2^k), which is polynomial.
+IS a pseudo polynomial algorithm

+B can be converted into A where the edge weight of nonpresent = 0, present = 1;

+total weight of all the edges  =  number of vertices

+traversal of all edges = n(n-1)/2 where n = vertices only need labelling

+let the set of all graphs as X

+for x in X, label each points as x1 ... xn set l = k edges to cross for each pair if the two